sanjayakris/Inugami/README.md

 # Inugami
-a Discord Bot made for my personal server
+A Discord bot made for my personal server